-In addition to time spent learning the core principles of
+In addition to the core principles of

-focused training in pediatrics, critical care, and trauma
+focused training in pediatrics, critical care and trauma

 management.
-The training is structured to allow a progressively
+Structured to allow a progressively

 Residents spend five months training in various critical care

-- Second year residents rotate through the Pediatric Intensive
+- Rotations through the Pediatric Intensive

 Surgical Intensive Care Unit.

-MedStar Washington Hospital Center's trauma unit is the busiest
+MedStar Washington's trauma unit is the busiest

 provides residents with extensive and progressively independent